-In Mario & Luigi: Dream Team, The main antagonist, Antasma, was originally just a bat until a nightmare twisted him and turned him into the evil Bat King Antasma.
+In Mario & Luigi: Dream Team, the main antagonist, Antasma, was originally just a normal bat until he started feeding on nightmares, which turned him into an evil nightmare creature.
 He then gets trapped in the Dream World (almost literally becoming a nightmare) by the Pi'illo folk and is somehow forced to assume the form of a small bat.
-He teams up with Bowser and escapes the dream world, going on to becoming one of the harder bosses in the game.
-He's then betrayed and usurped by Bowser as the main antagonist, and Bowser then serves as the game's true Final Boss.
-Just ouch.

 Starcraft: Kerrigan was originally a soldier turned rebel... unusually strong psychic powers for a human, but nothing too unbelievable.
 What does she become?
 The Queen of Blades, the Heart of the Swarm, or, in her own words: "Queen Bitch of the Universe"; she has the entire Zerg Swarm under her control and more sheer psychic power than any other known being in the universe.